DallanQ/wyrmspan_1/Manual.md

 Tess then walks onto the Chameleon Coatl.
 Tess takes no action here, because the Chameleon Coatl does not have an "if activated" ability.

-Next, Tess walks " over the "Gain Dragon Guild" ability and advances her guild token 1 space forward on Gain the Dragon Guild track (see page 12).
+Next, Tess walks " over the "Gain Dragon Guild" ability and advances her guild token 1 space forward on the Dragon Guild track (see page 12).
 She immediately gains the benefit that her guild token lands on.

 After that, Tess walks over the Hoarding Flyer and gains gold.